Oakville Assembly: History

 Ford ended the production of the Lincoln MKT in October 2019 and the Ford Flex the following month, the company laid off 450 of its 4,200 plant workers in early 2020.

-The plant is planned to produce electric vehicles and assemble batteries, starting from 2025, after a major retooling from 2024.
-Government of Canada and the province of Ontario are responsible to contribute a total of C$500 million.
+The plant planned to produce electric vehicles and assemble batteries, starting from 2025, after a major retooling from 2024.
+Government of Canada and the province of Ontario are responsible to contribute a total of CA$500 million.
+Following the cancellation of the Ford Explorer EV and Lincoln Aviator EV models, Ford announced that the plant would instead build Ford Super Duty trucks starting in 2026.